Mitch Landrieu: Mayor of New Orleans

 To ensure the city is building for the future, he launched the world's first resilience strategy, Resilient New Orleans.

 As a result of the public investment and new confidence in the city, the city's economy has thrived, adding more than 20,000 new jobs since 2010.
 Landrieu recruited GE Capital's Technology Center to the city, adding 400 high-paying jobs.
+The GE Technology Center in New Orleans was announced in 2012 with a promise of 300 jobs.
+The Center fell significantly short of its employment goals before closing entirely in 2020.
+The closure ultimately resulted in a net loss of jobs for the city.
 And spending from tourism has now surpassed pre-Katrina highs.
 Since Landrieu took office, the Wall Street Journal’s MarketWatch named New Orleans one of the “most improved cities for business.”
 In 2012, Landrieu unveiled a 5-year-plan called Prosperity NOLA which aims to diversify the economy and add major jobs in digital technology, biosciences, and water management.
 New retail was booming, in many areas surpassing pre-Katrina levels.
 The city is now a hub of entrepreneurship activity, outpacing the national per capita average by 56 percent, with $8 billion in private development in the city since May 2010.
 As a result of growth and confidence in the market, property values are up 50 percent.
-Under Landrieu, the City began construction on a new, nearly $1 billion terminal at the Louis Armstrong New Orleans International Airport.
+Under Landrieu, the city began construction on a new, nearly $1 billion terminal at the Louis Armstrong New Orleans International Airport.
 The terminal added major international flights to improve global business opportunities for the region.

 Making public safety a high priority, Landrieu introduced a comprehensive murder-reduction strategy, "NOLA for Life," which launched in 2012.
 The multifaceted plan comprised 29 different programs, from a Multi-Agency Gang Unit, made up of local and federal law enforcement that focused on the city's most dangerous gangs and groups, to mentoring programs for youth and support services for offenders on probation.
 Landrieu shepherded major new investments in recreation and public health.
 Following the inception of Nola for Life, the city saw a reduction of its murder rate through 2014; in 2015 it rose again by 9% over the previous year but still remained one of the lowest rates the city had experienced in 25 years.